yasaswinigayathrimancha/Food-To-Go/README.md

-# Food-To-Go       Frontend is in master branch, backend is in main branch
+Frontend is in master branch, Bckend is in main branch